 *Students enrolled in partner university courses are required to complete university exams on the official exam date and vacate IES Abroad housing one day after their last final exam.
 Final exam dates will vary by partner university.

-*For students participating in the post-semester field trip (DiscoverIES): The dates for the field trip are April 24 - April 30
+*For students participating in the post-semester field trip (DiscoverIES): The Taste of El Camino.
+The dates for the field trip are April 22 - April 28.
+Students participating in this field trip will depart on April 29.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore Advanced Spanish Language, as well as other topics, through an in-depth and hands-on approach.
 Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.